Ginger Cranberry Sauce

 - 1 tablespoon finely chopped shallots

-- 1/2 teaspoon chopped fresh thyme or 1/8 teaspoon dried or rosemary
+- 1/2 teaspoon chopped fresh thyme , or 1/8 teaspoon dried (can also use rosemary)

 - 1/2 teaspoon finely grated fresh ginger